Ignacio Bahamondes

-Ignacio Antonio Bahamondes Carabantes (born August 27, 1997) is a Chilean professional mixed martial artist who currently competes in the lightweight division of the Ultimate Fighting Championship (UFC).
+Ignacio Antonio Bahamondes Carabantes (born August 27, 1997) is a Chilean professional mixed martial artist who currently competes in the Welterweight division of the Ultimate Fighting Championship (UFC).
 He is also the inaugural lightweight champion in LUX Fight League.
-As of November 18, 2025, he is #15 in the UFC lightweight rankings.

 Background

 Born and raised in Santiago, Chile, he followed his father's footsteps into kickboxing; his father is a former South American WKN kickboxing champion.
 After a successful amateur kickboxing career, he moved to the United States at the age of 16 to pursue a career in mixed martial arts, settling in Miami alone and speaking no English.

 Mixed martial arts career

 Early career

-During his early career, where he started off at welterweight to eventually debut at lightweight, Bahamondes racked up a 10–3 record while competing in both the North and Latin America regional circuits, eventually claiming the LUX Fight League lightweight championship.
+During his early career, where he started off at welterweight to eventually debut at lightweight, Bahamondes racked up a 10–3 record while competing in both the North and South American regional circuits, eventually claiming the LUX Fight League lightweight championship.

 Dana White's Contender Series

 Bahamondes was invited to compete at Dana White's Contender Series 34 against Edson Gomez on November 4, 2020.
 He won the bout via second-round knockout and was awarded a contract by the Ultimate Fighting Championship.